mafradb/academic-kickstart/content/authors/admin/_index.md

 ---
 # Display name
-name: Fruzsina Mayer
+name: Jakab Gipsz

 # Username (this should match the folder name)
 authors:
 - admin

+# User group
+user_groups = ["References"]

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: PhD Candidate
+role: Professor

 # Organizations/Affiliations
 organizations: